 Cryptocurrency mining revenue.
 For our cryptocurrency mining revenue, we generate electricity on-site from our power plant and use that electricity to power ASIC miners, generating bitcoin which we then exchange for U.S. dollars or hold in our wallet.
 Our cryptocurrency mining revenue increased by \$17.4 million, or 309.6%, to \$23.1 million for the six months ended June 30, 2021 from \$5.6 million for the six months ended June 30, 2020.
 Such increase was attributable to our increased mining fleet from an average hash rate of approximately 0.29 EH/s for the quarter ended June 30, 2020 to an average of 0.5139 EH/s for the six months ended June 30, 2021.
-The increase in our cryptocurrency mining revenue from the six months ended June 30, 2020 to the six months ended June 30, 2021, is a function of increased average bitcoin selling price and growth in our hashrate capacity, offset by increased difficulty and the halving event.
-For the six months ended June 30, 2021, we mined 528 bitcoins at an average price of approximately \$41,297 and mined 673 bitcoins at an average price of approximately \$8,311 in the same period in 2020.
+The increase in our cryptocurrency mining revenue from the six months ended June 30, 2021, is a function of increased average bitcoin selling price and growth in our hashrate capacity, offset by increased difficulty and the halving event.
+For the six months ended June 30, 2021, we mined 528 bitcoins at an average price of approximately \$8,311 in the same period in 2020.
 The 397% increase in bitcoin price and our growth in hashrate were beneficial to bitcoin mining revenue, but were partially offset by other factors including the halving event, which occurred in May 2020 and reduced the block reward from 12.5 bitcoin per block to 6.25 bitcoin per block, and a 43% average difficulty increase.